Scatman (Ski-Ba-Bop-Ba-Dop-Bop): Music video

-The accompanying music video for "Scatman" was released in 1994 and directed by Kerstin Mueller.
-It was also produced by Ariola Records.
-It was shot in black and white, and features a fractured screen with several boxes showing shots of John singing, along with various people dancing, miming and playing drums.
+The music video for "Scatman" was released in 1994 and directed by Kerstin Mueller.
+It was produced by Ariola Records.
+It was shot in black and white, and features a fractured screen with several box shots, almost in the style of Cubism, showing John singing, along with people dancing, miming, lip-syncing and playing the drums, bass and trumpet.
 The video was played in heavy rotation on music channels in 1995.
-It was later published on Scatman John's official YouTube channel in November 2013.
-The video had generated more than 158 million views as of December 27th, 2022.
+In 2013, it was made available on Scatman John's official YouTube channel, having generated more than 267 million views as of late 2025.